 - Information about utilities

-- Piping components including their size, class and tag Number
+- Piping components, including their size, class, and tag Number

-- Information required for design, construction, and operation such as
+- Information required for design, construction, and operation, such as

-- Slope of the line
+- A slope of the line

 - Minimum and maximum distance from the equipment or instruments